dakom/pure3d-typescript/README.md

 It's a rite of passage to make your own WebGL renderer while learning it.
 This is my attempt :D I also wanted something that can work more organically with declarative languages and immutable data

-## Peer-Dependencies

-* Uses Fluture for initial loading (therefore Sanctuary and Fluture are peer dependencies)

 ## Acknowledgements

 * Khronos, Slack ppls, and all the other hackers out there who have made this stuff possible!